benjamincanac/nuxt-nation/slides.md

 <!--
 Now, let's talk about the theming system.

-[click] Tailwind CSS v4 takes a CSS-first configuration approach,
+[click] Tailwind CSS v4 takes a CSS-first configuration approach, you can do everything in your CSS without the need of a tailwind.config file.

 [click] You now customize your theme with CSS variables inside a theme directive.
 It's the equivalent of the `theme.extend` key in Tailwind CSS v3.
 In this example, we're adding a new `8xl` width, we override the default font and override the default `green` color.